jcockbain/jcockbain/README.md

 ### Skills 🧰

-I am most experienced with Go, Python, and JavaScript.
+I am most experienced with Go and Python.

 I currently work lots with Kubernetes, Docker and distributed architectures.